wasiqnauman/retinal-damage-identifier/README.md

 # retinal-damage-identifier

-Identify retinal damage from OCT scan images
+Detect Retinal damage from OCT scan images using Deep Learning.

+# PROJECT FILES WILL BE UPLOADED SOON